 Located in Seoul Station Square.
-Seoul Station (Seoul Subway Line 1 (exit 1), Line 4 (exit 14), AREX (exit 3), and Gyeongui Line (exit 5)).
+Seoul Station (Seoul Subway Line 1 (exit 1), Line 4 (exit 14), AREX (exit 3), and Gyeongui Line (exit 5))

 Yongsan Station is the start of the Honam Line, a double-track line that runs from Seoul to Mokpo.
-Major stations on the Honam Line are Seodaejeon, Nonsan, Gwangju, and Mokpo Stations.
+Major stations on the Honam Line are Seodaejeon, Nonsan, Gwangju, and Mokpo Station.
 The Jeolla Line to Yeosu Expo Station via Iksan also starts at Yongsan Station.
 When traveling out of Seoul, be sure to check your ticket to make sure you go to the correct departure station.

-Cheongnyangni Station (Seoul Subway Line 1 (Exit 4) & Jungang Line (Exit 1)).
+Cheongnyangni Station (Seoul Subway Line 1 (exit 4) & Jungang Line (exit 1))